opencv/opencv/doc/js_tutorials/js_setup/js_setup/js_setup.markdown

     @endcode

     @note
-    You may need to install `node` for your development environment.
+    It requires `node` installed in your development environment.